via the MPhil in Strategy, Marketing & Operations or Master of Research (MRes)

 Applicants will have earned a bachelors degree (and in some cases a masters degree) from a highly regarded university and performed within the top five per cent of their class.
 Please see the MPhil SMO academic requirements or the MRes academic requirements for further details.
 We expect our students to demonstrate a high level of commitment to an academic career in a business school as well as a desire to engage with external organisations.

 We will need to see evidence of excellent writing skills and strong evidence of your quantitative ability, either through high grades in calculus and linear algebra courses at university level or through GRE results.
 Practical management experience is welcome but not essential.

 You will be allocated a principal supervisor within your pathway.
-A senior academic, often a Reader or Professor, they will guide you through the programme, help you to succeed in the job market and assist you in gaining a faculty position at a leading business school.
+A senior academic, often a Professor or Associate Professor, they will guide you through the programme, help you to succeed in the job market and assist you in gaining a faculty position at a leading business school.
 Your principal supervisor will take an active role in your research programme.
 During the PhD, they will assemble a group of faculty (your advisory committee), and members of this team will co-author papers with you.